lucas-homer/cohort-002-skill-building/exercises/05-memory-skill-building/05.01-basic-memory-setup/problem/readme.md

+Personal assistants need to truly understand who you are.
+They need to know your preferences, habits, and important details about your life.
+An LLM system that learns and retains this information is a long-term goal for many AI applications.

+The [AI SDK](https://sdk.vercel.ai/) provides all the primitives you need to build a memory system.
+However, the real challenge is in the implementation details.
+Let's start with a simple memory setup that loads existing memories and extracts new ones from conversations.

+In this exercise, you'll build the foundational pieces: loading memories from a database, displaying them to the model, and extracting new permanent memories from each conversation.

 ## Steps To Complete

 - [ ] Understand that building a personal assistant requires a memory system to learn user preferences and information over time